Keflavik Airport – Iceland’s Main Hub

 Keflavik is commonly referred to as “The Liverpool of the north.”
 This nickname comes from the connection of the village with the music and bands that arose in Liverpool in the ’60s.
 Among them the legendary rock band “The Beatles.”

 The Rock and Roll museum opened its doors to the public in 2014.
 If you come and visit, you will discover a wide range of souvenirs, merchandising and information of well-known Icelandic artists both new and old.
 You probably heard about Björk before, well, in this museum you have plenty of memorabilia of The Sugarcubes, the group she played in before going on a solo career.
-Entrance costs 2000 ISK, and it is free of charge for teenagers under 16 years old.
+The entrance costs 2000 ISK, and it is free of charge for teenagers under 16 years old.
 It opens from 11:00 to 18:00.

 The Blue Lagoon is one of the most visited places in Iceland.
 Most visitors are looking for the beneficial properties of its waters full of silica and minerals.
-After a long flight or a tired road trip, you can come to the Blue Lagoon to recharge your batteries.
+After a long flight or a tiring road trip, you can come to the Blue Lagoon to recharge your batteries.

 Keflavik Airport – Iceland’s Main Hub